Tax-Wise & Medicare-Wise Charitable Giving Today

 |May prevent you from being pushed into a higher tax bracket or higher Medicare Part B or Part D premium bracket because the gift reduces your taxable income.|

 |Minimizes the effect your giving has on your cash flow because the gift is from your assets (your IRA), not your check book|

 If you are at least 70 1/2, you can make annual charitable gifts through your IRA.
 At your direction, your IRA custodian will transfer the gift you designate directly from your IRA to a qualified charity.
 This is known as a Qualified Charitable Distribution, or QCD.

-Potential tax & Medicare advantages are listed below.
-Each IRA company has instructions for making a QCD.
-If you need help getting QCD directions for your IRA company or we can help in any other way, please contact us.
+If you need help getting directions on naming beneficiaries from your IRA company or we can help in any other way, please contact us.